 Job title(s) Job role(s) Production Runner/Assistant Providing production assistance in film and TV, providing services to clients.
 Post-Production Runner Providing post-production assistance in film and TV, providing services to clients.
 Broadcast Assistant Managing assets, logging, backing up data and liaising with the editor.
 Archive Assistant Logging, cataloguing, shortlisting images into a database, adding metadata.
 Animation Assistant Preparing 2D or 3D CGI or stop motion assets, preparing artwork as instructed, clean-up and breakdown.
-Assistant to the Camera Crew Providing assistance to crew during a shoot.
 Researcher Conducting research for film, TV, Interactive Media and Photo Imaging.
 Web Coordinator Providing day to day operational support for websites.
-Trainee Photographer Taking photographs to specification in various settings.
 Production Secretary Preparing and distributing schedules, cast lists and scripts, and coordinating travel and accomodation.
 Radio broadcast assistant Radio broadcast assistants provide vital support in the development and day-to-day production of local and national radio.
 They give practical assistance to programme producers and presenters to ensure that shows run as smoothly as possible.
-Production Trainee Trainees will work as team members on a series of programmes and websites across different host areas.
-Edit Assistant Edit Assistants provide basic technical and practical support for Editors, Telecine Operators, Colourists and other senior personnel.
-They carry out simple cutting and editing work as required, and must be familiar with the technical aspects of editing suites.
-Camera Trainee Most Camera Trainees work with the same 2nd AC and are usually requested by the 1st or 2nd AC.
-As gaining as much experience as possible is the main objective, they work on television drama and commercials as well as on features.
-Trainee Modelmaker Depending on the technique, Trainee Model Makers could encounter basic tasks in Mould Making, Casting, Trimming & Seaming (Fettling), Silver Soldering, Costume Making, etc.
+Junior content producer/content assistant Responsible for creating content to be used across a variety of media channels and platforms.
+Edit Assistant Edit Assistants provide basic technical and practical support for Editors, Data Wranglers and Data Image Technicians and other senior personnel.
+They carry out simple editing work as required, and must be familiar with the technical aspects of editing suites.
+Digital assistant; Digital Design assistant; Digital Media assistant These are new creative and digital media support roles with responsibilities such as: obtaining/creating assets; creating 2D animations/designs; creating web content/blogs; maintaining and editing content; use of social media, optimisation techniques and analysis tools to support business growth.